jeremytammik/moniwonig/index.md

 - ask wolfgang about parking spaces ... in zrh no longer needed, unecological
 - werner schmidt schweizer strohballenbau
-- michael dal gande is thinking of flattening his land and is interested in a supporting wall
+- our neighbour above is thinking of flattening his land and is interested in a supporting wall
 - supporting wall could be made of terasses of large natural stone blocks
 - want to work less, and build a house ... how about dedicating my time and work and life to that?
 - suggest the construction of a new house to autodesk, for architecture, energy analysis, visualisation, modelling